CS467-S24-TravelPlanner/TripXP/backend/README.md

 #### Create a new Trip

 - To create a new Trip, send a POST request using the path '/trip'.
+- The request must include the JWT of the user associated with the trip in the authorization header.
 - No parameters are required.
 - The body of the request should include the following:
   - name: STRING - Cannot be NULL
   - description: STRING
-  - user_id: INTEGER
 - The Primary Key id will be created automatically
+- A user_id field will automatically be added to the trip based on the authorized user.
 - Timestamps will be added automatically to the createdAt and updatedAt fields
-- A 200 status code, status bool, and success message will be returned upon successful creation.
+- A 200 status code, status bool, success message, and the trip's ID will be returned upon successful creation.
 - A 400 status code, status bool, and failure message are returned if the body of the request is empty.
 - A 500 status code, status bool, and error message is returned upon error.